InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/darshan.md

 ---
 permalink: /darshan/
-title: "Personal Relationship with a Celestial Being"
+title: "Developing a Personal Relationship with a Celestial Being"
 excerpt: "Free Code for a Free World!"
 layout: single
 ---

 {% include base_path %}

-## Developing a Personal Relationship with a Celestial being

 This spiritual gift, known as Darshan Siddhi, can be attained by [transforming]({{ site.baseurl}}{% link _pages/alchemy.md %})